robotmonkey1000/mcserverupdater/README.md

 ```

 The "version" property should contain either snapshot or latest.
-->snapshot will always check for the most recent snapshot.
+"snapshot" will always check for the most recent snapshot.
-->latest will only check for the most recent full release.
+"latest" will only check for the most recent full release.

 The "currentVersion" property is the current version that the server is running on.
 ->This can be any proper version, either a snapshot or latest.